shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

-Submission types (TODO when API is final)
+Submission Types (TODO when API is final)
 ^^^^^^^^^^^^^^^^

 Besides compatibility to ImageNet scale models, the scope of possible